djeada/Statistics-Notes/notes/basic_concepts/bayesian_vs_frequentist.md

 ## Bayesian Statistics

-**Key concepts**
+### Key Concepts

-- Parameters are treated as random variables with probability distributions.
+- **Random Variable Parameters**: Treats parameters as variables with probability distributions.
+This reflects the uncertainty about their true values.
-- The prior distribution represents our existing knowledge about a parameter before observing the data.
+- **Prior Distribution**: Represents pre-existing knowledge or beliefs about a parameter.
+Mathematically, it's a probability distribution reflecting this knowledge.
-- The likelihood function describes how probable the observed data is under different parameter values.
+- **Likelihood Function**: Shows the probability of observing the data for different parameter values.
+It's a key component in updating beliefs based on new data.
-- The posterior distribution is the updated probability distribution of a parameter after incorporating the observed data and the prior.
+- **Posterior Distribution**: The updated probability distribution after combining the prior and the likelihood.
+This is the Bayesian inference's core, offering a new, data-informed view of the parameter.

-**Advantages**

-- Allows for the incorporation of prior knowledge or beliefs.
+### Mathematical Framework

+- **Bayes' Theorem**: The foundation of Bayesian analysis.
+It updates our belief (prior) in light of new evidence (likelihood).
+Mathematically, it's expressed as Posterior ∝ Likelihood × Prior.
+- **Probability as Degree of Belief**: Unlike frequentist statistics, probability reflects the degree of belief or certainty about an event or parameter.

+### Advantages

+- **Incorporation of Prior Knowledge**: Integrates existing knowledge or expertise into the analysis, making it robust in data-scarce situations.
-- Can often provide more intuitive results, particularly with complex situations or small sample sizes.
+- **Intuitive Interpretation**: Often provides more intuitive and direct inferences, especially in complex or small sample scenarios.
-- Provides a probabilistic interpretation of parameter estimates, offering a more nuanced understanding of results.
+- **Probabilistic Understanding**: Gives a probabilistic interpretation of estimates, allowing for a more nuanced understanding of uncertainty.
-- Offers a rigorous framework for dealing with uncertainty, even when dealing with complex models or small datasets.
+- **Flexibility in Complex Models**: Particularly adept at handling complexity and uncertainty, even in sophisticated models or smaller datasets.

-**Limitations**
+### Limitations

-- More computationally demanding due to the requirement to compute posterior distributions, especially for complex models.
+- **Computational Intensity**: Demands higher computational resources for calculating posterior distributions, particularly in complex models.
-- Results can be sensitive to the choice of prior, which might be subjective and might introduce bias if not chosen carefully.
+- **Prior Sensitivity**: Results can heavily depend on the chosen prior, which may introduce bias if not well-justified or understood.
-- Requires more sophisticated understanding and implementation.
+- **Sophistication in Implementation**: Requires a more advanced understanding of statistics for proper application and interpretation.

-### Incorporating Prior Knowledge
+### Incorporating Prior Knowledge: A Practical Example

-- Even without specific knowledge about a topic, some outcomes can be considered less plausible based on general understanding.
-- Example: Snake lifespan model.
-A 1000-year lifespan is less plausible than a 10-year lifespan, even without detailed knowledge about snakes.
+- **General Knowledge Priors**: Even without specific domain knowledge, Bayesian statistics can use general understanding to inform priors.
+For instance, in a snake lifespan study, it's more plausible to start with a prior favoring a lifespan of around 10 years rather than 1000 years, based on general biological knowledge.
+- **Updating Beliefs with Data**: As new data is observed, the Bayesian framework updates these priors to posteriors, reflecting a new understanding.
+For example, if research data suggests some snakes live significantly longer than expected, the posterior distribution will shift accordingly, balancing prior beliefs and new evidence.

 ### Example